 “Boots not bricks” even applies if the firmware fails signature test or other measurement.
 In other words a security failure should not brick the node, i.e., OCP should not design a system that bricks if security fails.
 The actual boot policy should be left to the administrator.

-We would like a warm boot time of less than 20 seconds to full operating system.

-We would like a cold boot time of less than xxyyzz seconds to full operating system.
+Platform lock down should be left to the runtime; FLOCKDN/BIOS_CNTL/TSEG should not be set in PEI.

 Telemetry and diagnosability